akdetrick/experiments/nextdoor-mapper/README.md

 5. polling for changes to post; updating in real time; linking back to comments from pins
 6. deployable to some cloud service

+---

+# Better idea?

+- do this as a generic program for "all visible text on a webpage"
+- do it as a bookmarklet
+- ???
+- profit